thoughtspot/thoughtspot.github.io/_release/fixed.md

 - CVE-2020-1938 vulnerability affecting Tomcat versions.

-- UI displays date shifted by one day in version 80 of the Google Chrome browser.
+- ThoughtSpot Web UI displays the date shifted by one day in version 80 of the Google Chrome browser.

-- Version 80 of the Google Chrome browser is not supported, because cookies for pages in a ThoughtSpot cluster do not have the SameSite attribute, which is required for that browser.
+- Version 80 of the Google Chrome browser is not supported by the ThoughtSpot Web app, because cookies for pages in a ThoughtSpot cluster do not have the SameSite attribute, which is required for that browser.

-- ThoughtSpot App does not work on on a version later than 5.3 of the Microsoft Edge browser.
+- ThoughtSpot Web App does not work on on a version later than 5.3 of the Microsoft Edge browser.

 - Pinboards with 25 or more visualizations do not work properly.